 Our first day was a bit taken up with recovering from an early flight and fighting the wasps, so not much to write home about.
 But we made up for it by day two!
 In fact, was very tempted to stay put all day, as I loved Cafe Einstein so much.
 As two separate people had recommended it, then we had to try it for breakfast.

-We walked for miles, which led us to a pleasant accident discovery.
-We stopped for homemade ginger lemonade at Oxymoron, and liked it so much we went back for dinner.
-It was a very inventive menu, and seems to change daily.
+We walked for miles, which led us to a pleasant accidental discovery.
+We stopped for homemade ginger lemonade at Oxymoron and liked it so much we went back for dinner.
+It was a very inventive menu and seems to change daily.
 Although I’m still not convinced by the avocado ice cream that came with my starter.

 So, I’d hope to go back and explore Berlin some more, eat my way round some more places.
 But only if the wasps have buggered off!